 • enjoy yourself, while making new friends and professional contacts from around the world.

 As Robert Freeman notes, a global education is more important than ever and students need “to become effective by being cooperative, compassionate, and connected”, what he calls “the three C’s”.
-A fourth “C” is creativity, which travel can boost.
+A fourth “C” is being creative, which travel tends to boost.
 In the words of Robert Reid, “Travel makes you smarter, sexier and more productive”.
 Students in this program will have the knowledge, skills, abilities, capacity, and attitude to successfully learn, work, create, and lead in a diverse, dynamic, multicultural, and globalizing world to help create more just conditions in whatever arenas they enter and whatever communities they are part of.

 Whereas the 19th century has been called the British Century and the 20th century has been called the American Century, many are referring to the current 21st century as the Asian Century.

-This non-Eurocentric Faculty-Led Service-Learning Study Abroad Program to Chiang Mai, Thailand (most study-abroad programs from the U.S. are to Europe) will be a life-changing global experience, in educational, personal, and professional ways, for all involved.
+This non-Eurocentric, Asia-based Faculty-Led Service-Learning Study Abroad Program to Chiang Mai, Thailand (most study-abroad programs from the U.S. are to Europe) will be a life-changing global experience, in educational, personal, and professional ways, for all involved.

 A Thai temple is called a wat.
 There are hundreds of Buddhist temples in Chiang Mai (with about 36 in the Old City alone) as well as the occasional Christian church (various denominations), Hindu temple, Sikh temple, Muslim mosque, Chinese temple, and even a Jewish center.
 Thai temples are always sacred religious places, but can also be community centers, refuges, sanctuaries, marketplaces, museums, sports fields, schools, playgrounds, monuments, monk residences, tourist sites, meeting places, landmarks, massage parlors, restaurants, picnic areas, places to rest or sleep, and so on.

-The wats in Chiang Mai are impossible to miss, beautiful to see, and easy, free, open, and interesting to check out.
+The wats in Chiang Mai are impossible to miss, beautiful to see, easy to visit, (mostly) free, open, and interesting to check out.
 They are an integral, intriguing, and inescapable part of Thailand.
 Check some of them out!

-A few of my favorite wats in Chiang Mai are Wat Suan Dok (a lovely wat with Monk Chat and Pun Pun vegetarian restaurant, and just west of the Old City toward Chiang Mai University), Wat Chedi Luang (in the Old City), Wat Umong (a nearby forest temple, which is very peaceful, past Wat Suan Dok), Wat Doi Suthep (on top of a mountain outside the city), Wat Chiang Mon (near the Eurana down Soi 7), Wat Buparam (on Thapae Rd., not far from the Old City toward the Night Bazaar), Wat Jet Yod (northwest of the Old City, near Chiang Mai University), and the silver temples on either side of Wualai.
+A few of my favorite wats in Chiang Mai are Wat Suan Dok (a lovely wat with Monk Chat and Pun Pun vegetarian restaurant, and just west of the Old City toward Chiang Mai University), Wat Chedi Luang (in the Old City), Wat Umong (a nearby forest temple, which is very peaceful, past Wat Suan Dok), Wat Doi Suthep (on top of a mountain outside the city), Wat Chiang Mon (the oldest temple in the city, near the Eurana down Soi 7), Wat Buparam (on Thapae Rd., not far from the Old City toward the Night Bazaar), Wat Jet Yod (northwest of the Old City, near Chiang Mai University), and the silver temples on either side of Wualai.
 There are many others for you to explore and enjoy!